G-Core/product-documentation/documentation/dns/dns-failover/configure-and-use-dns-failover.md

 <img src="https://assets.gcore.pro/docs/dns/dns-failover/configure-and-use-dns-failover/image-checks-60.png" alt="" width="70%">

-“Failover” is a read-only meta that appears on the records with the Health Checks enabled (step no. 5).

 7\.
 (Optional) You can configure logic that will be used to distribute requests among available servers when some of them are unavailable.
 By default, DNS Health Checks use round-robin balancing. <a href="https://gcore.com/docs/dns/dns-records/configure-weight-balancing-and-geobalancing" target="_blank">Use our detailed guide</a> for more information.
 In the example, we set the weight balancing with DNS Health Checks and backup metadata.

 <img src="https://assets.gcore.pro/docs/dns/dns-failover/configure-and-use-dns-failover/image-checks-70.png" alt="" width="70%">